National Youth Panel

 The National Youth Panel will be brought forth in an effort to showcase Aboriginal youth.
 Each year Cando selects six Aboriginal youth participants to form the National Youth Panel, a signature event at the Annual National Conference.
 The selections for the National Youth Panel are based on their strengths, initiatives, accomplishments, entrepreneurial spirit, and participation within their communities.

-Congratulations to this year's National Youth Panelists!
+Congratulations to last year's National Youth Panelists!

 - Jacquelyn Cardinal, AB, Sucker Creek Cree First Nation, AB